kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 mailbox space, users must mark a downsynced ServiceAccount as "create-only".
 To prevent some non-KubeStellar controller from fighting with a WDS, users must use feature(s) of that non-KubeStellar controller.
-In later versions of kcp and Kubernetes there is not such automatic Secret creation.
+In later versions there is not such automatic Secret creation.

 #### Needs to be natured in center and edge